Conflict of Interests

 3. An employee with authority to conduct or influence the buying of goods or services for the University must not solicit or accept any gift, payment, loan or anything else, other than miscellaneous items bearing advertising, (such as rulers, note pads, etc.) from a bidder, offeror, contractor, or subcontractor.
 This rule does not prohibit employees from buying goods or services, or obtaining loans, for their personal use where they pay equal consideration for them; nor does it prohibit employees from accepting meals or beverages from bidders, offerors, or contractors when offered to a large group of people at a trade show, exhibit or other professional meeting.

-F. Federally Funded Research
+F. Externally Funded Research

 2. Investigator Disclosure Requirements

 b.
-As a part of the University’s application for federal funds, each Investigator must certify (1) that he or she has no such interests or (2) that he or she has such interests and has disclosed them through the institution’s disclosure process.
+As a part of the University’s application for external funds, each Investigator must certify (1) that he or she has no such interests or (2) that he or she has such interests and has disclosed them through the institution’s disclosure process.
 The Office of Sponsored Programs and the Research Development, Integrity and Assurance (RDIA) Office maintains custody of Investigator disclosures and/or certifications.

 c.
-Certifications and any required disclosures must be provided prior to the University’s submission of an application for federal funds.
-If the application results in the University’s receipt of federal funds, each Investigator who participates in the funded research must update his or her certification and any required disclosures annually or within 30 days if a new reportable SFI is obtained.
+Certifications and any required disclosures must be provided prior to the University’s submission of an application for external funds.
+If the application results in the University’s receipt of external funds, each Investigator who participates in the funded research must update his or her certification and any required disclosures annually or within 30 days if a new reportable SFI is obtained.
 During this disclosure, Investigators must update the value of all previously disclosed SFIs.

 d.
 Investigators are not required to disclose the following: